 “It’s a rewarding and exciting opportunity for members of our community,” said Megan Swartz, Talent Acquisition Manager for Rochester Regional Health.
 “Our teams are working quickly to host as many COVID-19 vaccine clinics as possible, and we are counting on the community to help in the clinics to further prevent the spread of COVID-19.”

 Rochester Regional is hiring community members to fill administrative and clinical positions.
 With both remote and on-site positions available, as well as paid and volunteer, we're looking for people willing to commit to up to six months of work.

-If you are working in a patient-facing role, you will be eligible for NYS Phase 1A vaccination administration.
+If you are working in a patient-facing role, you will be eligible for vaccination.
 Personal Protective Equipment (PPE) will be provided.

 “People should sign up to join us in crushing COVID-19.
 This is an opportunity for us to come together as a community.”